Enterprise Architecture Benefits

 3. EA Framework - Document with description and visualization of the recognized architecture in the organization: responsibility, accountability, which architectures are and in scope and out of scope for which years, the main parts of architecture to manage and administer.

-9. Enterprise Functions Overview (Structure Vision) - A document with a description and visualization of the main enterprise, business and IT functions and domains that currently are applied to the organization.
+9. Enterprise Functions Overview (Structure Vision) - A document with a description and visualization of the leading enterprise, business, and IT functions and domains that currently are applied to the organization.

 10. Architecture Concepts Overview (Architecture Vision) - A document with a description and visualization of the main concepts that currently are applied to the organization.